derekdata/churchope-ical-plugin/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WordPress plugin for the Churchope theme to generate iCalendar files from Event posts.
-This plugin allows for the import of the WordPress Event posts into into Google Calendar, Apple iCal, Android Calendar, Microsoft Outlook, etc.
+WordPress plugin for the Churchope theme to generate iCalendar files from the calendar so that they can be imported in another calendar application.

 == Description ==

 WordPress plugin to generate iCalendar files from Event posts.